anathonous/X1C5-Hackintosh-OpenCore-MacOSX/README.md

 Done.<br>

 >## UPDATE:
 If you edit your opencore config.efi and change SecureBootModel from Defaults to Disabled.
-You can rerun the macOS Install Sonoma.app after downloading the InstallAssistant.pkg for 14.4.1 using gibMacOS and it will update to Sonoma 14.4.1.
+You will need to Reset NVRam and Clearn NVRAM.
+Then you can rerun the macOS Install Sonoma.app after downloading the InstallAssistant.pkg for 14.4.1 using gibMacOS and it will update to Sonoma 14.4.1.
 You will need to change it back and update Airportitlwm.kext though.
 As they do not Jive.
 Download the [latest](https://github.com/OpenIntelWireless/itlwm/releases/download/v2.3.0-alpha/AirportItlwm-Sonoma14.4-v2.3.0-DEBUG-alpha-e886ebb.zip).

 > ## MY SPECIFICATIONS: